rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 **Adding a language means adding it to `LANGS` and re-running.** A syntax check, a data audit, and a hand-written simulation are all necessary but none is sufficient.

 ---

+## 16. OUTPUT-LANGUAGE SCAN (why leaks kept recurring, and the fix)

+Five rounds of native review each found English the previous fix missed.
+The root cause was structural: **every check I ran verified a *source* of text (content files, inline strings, engine data, scope), while the reviewer reads the *output*.** Each newly-discovered source class leaked once before being
+fixed: content → inline ternaries → title pairs → engine strings → engine
+arrays → field-reference ternaries → scope shadowing → engine reason templates → date formatting → a role string the engine had never emitted in testing ("D7 5th lord").

+The source list is open-ended.
+The output is not.

+**Rule: `test-reports.js` scans the generated HTML of every non-English render and FAILS on any Latin-script phrase** not on the allowlist (DNA, PDF, D-charts, AM/PM, brand, user-typed names/places).
+The scan prints surrounding context so single-word leaks are diagnosable.
+No report ships until the scan is clean in every language.

+Categories this forced into the terms table, now available to all languages: muhurta reason templates (10) · panchaka types (5) · paksha (2) · koota names (8) · parihara reason strings · localized short months + weekdays for date formatting · mantra deity labels · the Dhanishta spelling alias (engine spelling ≠ classical spelling — always take terms from engine output, never from memory).

+**Answer to "are we learning?":** each individual fix was real, but fixing sources one at a time could never terminate — only checking the artifact the reviewer checks could.
+That check now exists and runs before every handoff.

+---